Tamil inscriptions of Bengaluru: Temple Inscriptions

-Chokkanathaswamy Temple, Domlur
+Inscriptions of Chokkanathaswamy Temple, Domlur

-The Chokkanathaswamy Temple, located in Domlur is a 10th-century temple supposedly of Chola origin though there are no such records.
+The Chokkanathaswamy Temple, located in Domlur is a 10th-century temple of Chola origin.
 There are a number of Tamil inscriptions in the temple.
 Domlur is called as Tombalur or Desimanikkapattanam in these inscriptions.
 Chakravarthi Posalaviraramanatha Deva has left inscriptions with directions to temple authorities of his kingdom.
 Further some inscriptions record the tributes, taxes and tolls made to the temple by Devaraya II of Vijayanagar Empire, which state the houses, wells, land around Tombalur were offered to the deity Sokkapperumal.
 Another Tamil inscription dated 1270 talks about 2 door posts being donated by Alagiyar.
 Yet another inscription in Tamil details Talaikkattu and his wife donating lands from Jalapalli village and Vinnamangalam tank to the deity.
 A 1290AD inscription talks about donation of ten pens from the revenue of Tommalur by Poysala vira Ramananda.